-Chinkara gazelles are the fastest land animal species of Pakistan.
+K2 and I startled a flock of Chinkara while hiking in the deserts of Cholistan.
+K2's catching them was next to impossible as these gazelles are the fastest land animal species of Pakistan.
 They were once preyed upon by Asiatic Cheetah that went extinct in Pakistan in early 1900s.

-White Tailed Deer, North America - Wild Boars, Pakistan
+White Tailed Deer, NA - Wild Boars, Pakistan

 K2 and I love to watch white tailed deer in our neighbourhood during our long distance hikes.
 Compared to this, my experience with wild boars is that of going to organize hunts in agricultural areas of the Punjab province of Pakistan, where I usually played a traitor, driving them away from hunting parties.